Six-dimensional supermultiplets from bundles on projective spaces: A family of multiplets from line bundles

-Therefore we obtain the following theorem. \begin{thm} The above multiplets classify, up to quasi-isomorphism, all multiplets for six-dimensional $\cN=(1,0)$ supersymmetry such that $H^\bullet(\ft,\cE)$ is the graded global section module of a single line bundle on the projective nilpotence variety. \end{thm} As remarked above (Remark~\ref{rmk:twists}), the interpretation of the input module as the Chevalley--Eilenberg cohomology with coefficients in the multiplet provides an interesting conceptual link to the twists of the multiplet involved.
+It is enough to take $(E,D,\rho)$ of the form $\mu A^\bullet(n,m)$ to conclude the verification, since their $\mathfrak{t}$-invariants are $R/I$-modules. \end{proof} As remarked above (Remark~\ref{rmk:twists}), the interpretation of the input module as the Chevalley--Eilenberg cohomology with coefficients in the multiplet provides an interesting conceptual link to the twists of the multiplet involved.
 Twisting by a supercharge $Q$ takes invariants of the multiplet with respect to the abelian subalgebra spanned by that supercharge.
 The cohomology groups $H^\bullet(\ft,\cE)$ define a sheaf on the nilpotence variety which, by the result of~\cite{spinortwist}, encodes all the information on the twists of the original multiplet.
 In fact, one expects that the twist by a square-zero supercharge $Q \in Y$ is determined by the stalk of that sheaf at $Q$.

 In our example, we see that---as the derived invariants of all the multiplets above are line bundles---the stalk at any point is isomorphic to $\cO_{Y,x}$.
 Our nilpotence variety $Y=\P^1 \times \P^3$ only has one stratum corresponding to the holomorphic twist.
 Correspondingly, as we have seen above, the holomorphic twists of the above multiplets always have rank one over Dolbeault forms on~$\C^3$.